outofmbufs/tokenizer/README.md

 ### TokenIDOnly

 This was already shown in an example earlier.
-This allows an application to create additional token types (i.e., elements of the TokenID Enum) that it may create on its own but will have no corresponding regular expression to match:
+This allows an application to create additional token types (i.e., elements of the TokenID Enum) that the application may need for other purposes but will have no corresponding regular expression to match:

     from tokenizer import TokenIDOnly, Tokenizer
     rules = [